-Do you have any projects/activities focused on well-being? \boxtimes Yes \Box No
+Do you have any projects/activities focused on well-being? \boxtimes Yes \square No (skip to #8)

-Collaborative (Nevada's Department of Education (NDOE), Clark County Department of Family Services (CCDFS), Division of Child and Family Services (DCFS), Washoe County Department of Social Services (WCDSS)) chaired by CIP has the mission to improve school placement stability and continuity of instruction, specifically reducing the number of school moves and ensuring that if a move is necessary that the transition is eased by making certain that the child's records are readily available to the new school and that the new school is aware that the child is in foster care.
-This requires information be shared among the child welfare agency, the school district, and the court.
-To that end, in 2013 the Nevada Legislature enacted Senate Bill 31 (SB 31), which defined children in the legal custody of a child welfare agency as being awaiting foster care placement per the federal McKinney-Vento Homeless Assistance Act unless the child is legally adopted or ordered by the court to a permanent placement.
-The NDOE and the DCFS wrote and distributed a joint letter to all school superintendents, school staff, and child welfare administrators, managers, and supervisors instructing all parties to immediately implement the Uninterrupted Scholars Act.
+Project Description How would you categorize this project?
+Work Stage (if applicable) welfare agencies to identify individuals and open the lines of communication.
+The NDE and the DCFS wrote and distributed a joint letter to all school superintendents, school staff, and child welfare administrators, managers, and supervisors instructing all parties to immediately implement the Uninterrupted Scholars Act.
 It specifically identified who has a right to access the child's educational records, how they access the records, and how the child welfare agency proves that it has custody of the student.
+The Statewide Collaborative is working on a similar memo regarding ESSA.
 This Statewide Collaborative is also responsible for a pilot project to ensure that foster children are identified quickly by the school district and afforded appropriate services.
 The Washoe County Department of Social Services (WCDSS) and the Washoe County School District have initiated a Pilot Electronic Information sharing plan in which all related fields in the school district's case management system (CMS), Infinite Campus, will populate from UNITY nightly.
-Infinite Campus has been modified and UNITY expects to be able to push data by January 2016.
+Infinite Campus has been modified and UNITY expects to be able to push data by January 2017.
 This means, among others things, that schools will have updated information about foster children, including the fact that these students are in foster care, nightly.
-Because all school districts and NDOE will be using Infinite Campus within several years, this capacity will also be statewide.
-Clark County School District is in the process of implementing Infinite Campus.
-It takes 3-5 years for a school district to fully implement this new CMS.
+Because all school districts and NDOE are now using Infinite Campus, this capacity will also be statewide.
 The expectation is that this will improve educational stability and continuity of instruction for foster children.

 8. ICWA.
 ICWA projects could include any efforts to enhance state and tribal collaboration, state and tribal court agreements, data collection and analysis of ICWA compliance, or ICWA notice projects.
+Do you have any projects/activities focused on ICWA?